You want to close more deals. You want to outgrow your competitors.

 What Is The Goal Of Follow Up?

-Sometimes, the goal of follow-up will be to get your lead to take the next step for conversion — getting on the phone with you, receiving their cash offer, or going to an open house.
+Sometimes, the goal of a lead follow-up system will be to get your lead to take the next step for conversion — getting on the phone with you, receiving their cash offer, or going to an open house.

 Sometimes, though, the goal will be to get them to accept a cash offer that you already made or simply to stay in contact with them in case they do become ready to use your services.